Fox Valley Mall

 Fox Valley Mall, formerly Westfield Fox Valley and Fox Valley Center, is a shopping mall in Aurora, Illinois.
 The mall's anchor stores are JCPenney and Macy's.
 Some larger non-anchor stores include H&M and Forever 21.
 A Round One Entertainment is located in the former Sears wing.
 The Westfield Group acquired the shopping center in early 2002, and renamed it Westfield Shoppingtown Fox Valley, dropping the Shoppingtown name in June 2005.
-Westfield Group sold 80% interest in the mall as of December 2015.
+Westfield Group sold an 80% interest in the mall as of December 2015.